LibreCAD/libdxfrw/README.md

 ==========

 libdxfrw is a free C++ library to read and write DXF files in both formats, ascii and binary form.
+It also has rudimentary capabilities to read DWG files.
 It is licensed under the terms of the GNU General Public License version 2 (or at you option any later version).

+libdxfrw was created by [LibreCAD](https://github.com/LibreCAD/LibreCAD) contributors in the process of making LibreCAD.
+As the original code at [SourceForge](https://sourceforge.net/projects/libdxfrw) was no longer supported by the orignal authors, this repo has become its successor.

-If you are looking for general information about the project, check our website: http://sourceforge.net/projects/libdxfrw
+If you are looking for historical information about the project, it's still there: http://sourceforge.net/projects/libdxfrw

-WARNING: This project is a fork to add a CMakeLists.txt for some of our downstream project's in LibreCAD to make compiling and following this project easier.
+Please note: When you clone or download this project to build [LibreCAD_3](https://github.com/LibreCAD/LibreCAD_3) use the branch **LibreCAD_3**.
+The master or other branches may have incompatible interface definitions which are not yet implemented in LibreCAD_3!
 ==========

 Building and installing the library